Japanese submarine I-67: Service history

-Upon commissioning, I-67 was attached to the Kure Naval District and assigned to submarine Division 30, in which she spent her entire career.
+Upon commissioning, I-67 was attached to the Kure Naval District and assigned to Submarine Division 30, in which she spent her entire career.
 When the submarine I-66 was commissioned on 10 November 1932, she joined I-67 in Submarine Division 30, and that day the division was reassigned to the Sasebo Defense Division in the Sasebo Naval District.
 The submarine I-65 joined I-66 and I-67 in Submarine Division 30 on 1 December 1932, and that day the division was reassigned to Submarine Squadron 1 in the 1st Fleet in the Combined Fleet.

 Submarine Division 30 was reassigned to Submarine Squadron 2 in the 2nd Fleet in the Combined Fleet on 15 November 1933.
-On 27 September 1934, I-67 departed Ryojun, Manchukuo, in company with the submarines I-56, I-57, I-58, I-61, I-62, I-64, I-65, and I-66 to conduct a training cruise in the Tsingtao area off China.
+On 27 September 1934, I-67 departed Ryojun, Manchukuo, in company with the submarines I-56, I-57, I-58, I-61, I-62, I-64, I-65, and I-66 to conduct a training cruise in the Qingdao area off China.
 The nine submarines completed the cruise with their arrival at Sasebo on 5 October 1934.

 Submarine Division 30 was reassigned to the Sasebo Guard Squadron in the Sasebo Naval District on 15 November 1934, and again to Submarine Squadron 2 in the 2nd Fleet on 15 November 1935.
-On 13 April 1936, I-67 got underway in company with I-65 and I-66 from Fukuoka, Japan, for a training cruise that took them to the Tsingtao area.
+On 13 April 1936, I-67 got underway in company with I-65 and I-66 from Fukuoka, Japan, for a training cruise that took them to the Qingdao area.
 The three submarines completed the cruise with their arrival at Sasebo on 22 April 1936.
 The three submarines put to sea from Mako in the Pescadores Islands on 4 August 1936 for a training cruise off Amoy, China.
 They returned to Mako on 6 September 1936.